Timeline of the 2014 Gaza War: 10 August

 After Israel has previously stated they will not negotiate while under rocket fire, Hamas and the PIJ stated they would leave Cairo on 10 August if Israel did not attend negotiations.
 Later it was announced that Israel and the Palestinian factions accepted a three-day ceasefire, beginning midnight.

 In the afternoon, the Kerem Shalom border crossing was closed, due to rocket fire landing in the area, for the protection of the workers.
 Much of the food and aid that enters Gaza goes through this crossing, and were unable to be transferred during that time.
 Later, the IDF discovered and attacked six militants attempting to use the crossing to enter Israel, killing all of them.

 Turkey announced in the evening that they would utilize the 72 hour ceasefire to evacuate wounded Palestinians to their hospitals.

 Before midnight, as in the other ceasefire, both sides took final shots at each other.
-Israel successfully targeted Faraj Abu Raviah, who was active in the tunnel network of northern Gaza Strip, while in a tunnel in Gaza.
+Israel successfully targeted and killed Faraj Abu Raviah, a Hamas militant who was active in the tunnel network of northern Gaza Strip, while in a tunnel in Gaza.
 A series of rockets was fired from Gaza at various locations around Israel, including Eshkol, Ashdod, Gush Dan, and Tel Aviv.